ROCm/hipBLASLt/docs/usage.rst

 hipBLASLt has extension APIs with namespace hipblaslt_ext.
 It is C++ compatible only.
 The extensions support:

-1. Run API (Kernel direct launch)
+1. Gemm

 2. Grouped gemm

 3. Get all algorithms

-Run API (Kernel direct launch)
+Gemm
 ====================

-hipblasLt has its own instance (hipblaslt_ext::Gemm).
-The problem type is controlled by the template parameter.
+hipblasLt has its own instance.

 The user must assign the problem type when construct or import the problem from hipBLAS API.